Friz-zy/pass/Relise_list.md

 ##TODO
-+ Add criptography
++ Add criptography for maxi
-+ Add more fields in table
++ Add more fields in table for maxi
 + Add copy to clipboard
-+ Add synchronization with server/other devices
++ Add synchronization with server/other devices for maxi
 + Add .deb package
 + Add python install.py and egg